Our Focus Grant Grantees

 The world is struggling to quench the thirst and hunger of a growing population, and it’s only getting worse.
 This feature documentary by Reveal from The Center for Investigative Reporting and director Gabriela Cowperthwaite explores these pressing issues around the world.
 Currently in production.

-Accuse/d examines the cases of women who have been charged with falsely reporting sexual assaults.
-The project is a collaboration between Reveal from The Center for Investigative Reporting, Refinery29 and director Nancy Schwartzman.
+This feature documentary involves a deep dive into the criminal justice system.
+The project is a collaboration between Reveal from The Center for Investigative Reporting, Motto Films and director Nancy Schwartzman.
 Currently in production.

 June 2019 – Investigative Journalism